mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

-**Role:** Black Market Broker, Smuggler Contact **Age:** 37 | **Alignment:** Neutral
+**Role:** Black Market Broker, Smuggler Contact

+### Background
 Helena arranges the movement of goods that can't move through legal channels.
 Not a smuggler herself—she connects smugglers with clients.
 Works from a legitimate tea shop.

+### Connections
-**Connections:** Knows every smuggler on the coast.
+Knows every smuggler on the coast.
 Has contacts in customs.
 Pays the Syndicate for "protection."
+\column
+{{descriptive
+#### Secrets (DM Only)

-**Secrets:** Her brother is a customs officer she hasn't spoken to in years.
-Uses some profits to fund an orphanage.
-Once helped smuggle refugees—pro bono.
+1. Her brother is a customs officer she hasn't spoken to in years.
+2. Uses some profits to fund an orphanage.
+3. Once helped smuggle refugees—pro bono.
+}}

+### Hooks
-**Hooks:** Can acquire anything.
-Might need help with a complicated job.
-The brother creates potential drama.
+- Can acquire anything.
+- Might need help with a complicated job.
+- The brother creates potential drama.

 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}